Anurager Chhowa: Plot

-5 years later

-Deepa lives in a village with Rupa and Surjo with Shona in the city along with Sengputa family and has raised her with love even though he adopted her not knowing that he is her biological father.
+Deepa lives in a village with Rupa and Surjo with Shona in the city along with Sengupta family and has raised her with love even though he adopted her not knowing that he is her biological father.

 Rupa is courageous and outspoken and always supports and defends Deepa while Shona is sweet and gentle as Deepa.
 Mishka still hovers around Surjo using the excuse of friendship and pretends to care for Shona so as to get Surjo's approval for her marriage as she still stuck in her obsession, but her efforts bear no fruit as Shona dislikes, since she sees through her act.

 Lavanya searches for Deepa and she wishes to unite her and Rupa, with Deepa and Surjo to fulfill the complete family.
 Rupa meets Lavanya, Surjo and Shona, during their drive to the health camp held in the village where Deepa lives.
 Lavanya and Surjo immediately like her and he bond with her.
 Deepa sees the family at the village fair and tries to avoid them still hurting from the past.
 Mishka and Deepa cross paths and, during their confrontation Deepa vows to fight for her place in the Sengputa family.
 Threatened by this Mishka resorts to her old ways and decides to kill Deepa.
 Deepa moves to the city for Rupa's future and lands a job and at the school where Rupa and Shona study.
 Their Shona meets Deepa and they feel bonded towards each other.
 Surjo also meets Rupa and they also connect, with each other.
 Deepa continues to avoid Surjo as she does not want to bring up the past anymore and, in order to protect Rupa she, makes her act as her niece to keep her away from Surjo's anger and Mishka's plots.
 Mishka discovers that, Rupa is Deepa's daughter and decides to kill them both.
 Later, Deepa learns that, Shona's connection to Surjo, but misunderstands that, Surjo and Mishka are her parents, during a family gathering.
 Later, the whole Sengputa family sees Deepa and they are glad to see her once again, except for Urmi, who fears to lose her place to Deepa.